goliviero/software_get_started/python_matplotlib_tutorial/README.md

 --------

 You'll find in this repository several examples:
-* `./Examples/Simple/bar_colors.py`: This is an example showing how to control bar color and legend entries
+* `./Examples/Simple/bar_colors.py`: This is an example showing how to control bar color and legend entries.
 * `./Examples/Simple/simple_plot.py`: This is a bare minimal example showing how to create and draw a simple plot.
+* `./Examples/Intermediate/errorbar_subsample.py`: This is an example showing how to create and draw a figure with several graph.
+This is also an example on how to plot and configure error bars.

 Website and documentations
 --------------------------